Biden opens winter battle against Covid-19

 At the other end of the age scale, the Biden administration will try to ensure that schools do not return to mass lockdowns.

-"When the president came into office more than half the schools in this country were closed," the senior official said.

-"Today we have a vaccine for kids aged five and older and over 99 percent of schools across the country are fully open.
-Tomorrow, the president will announce steps that will ensure that remains the case."
+"We're expanding our efforts to vaccinate children, ages five and up," said Biden.
+"For any parent worried about the Omicron variant or the Delta variant, get your child vaccinated at one of the 35,000 locations in the country."

-In another bolstering of existing policies, the White House will encourage the use of home testing kits by announcing that "health insurance must cover 100 percent of the cost," the official said.
+In another bolstering of existing policies, the White House will encourage the use of home testing kits by announcing that health insurance must cover 100 percent of the cost.

 For those without health insurance, there will be an increase in the availability of free kits.